SFDO-Tooling/CumulusCI/docs/scratch_orgs.rst

 Using ``scratch_delete`` will not remove the feature-123 org from your org list.
 This is the intended behavior, allowing you to easily recreate scratch orgs from a stored, standardized configuration.

 If you want to permanently remove an org from the org list, you can use ``cci org remove`` which will completely remove the org from the list.
-If the a scratch org has already been created from the config, an attempt to delete the scratch org will be made before removing the org from the keychain:
+If a scratch org has already been created from the config, the associated scratch org will also be deleted.

 .. code-block:: console